BittyTax/BittyTax/README.md

 Totals are also given per Income Type (`Mining`, `Staking`, `Interest`, `Dividend` and `Income`), as well as the totals for that tax year.

+By default, fiat currency transactions are excluded, this setting can be changed in the config file, see [Config](#config).

 You should check with an [accountant](https://github.com/BittyTax/BittyTax/wiki/Crypto-Tax-Accountants-in-the-UK) for how this should be reported according to your personal situation.

 #### Price Data